 Bio: Detective Raj Jaswal is currently seconded to CFSEU-BC and is working in the field of intelligence gathering.
 In his 13-year policing career, Raj has worked in specialty sections including the BC Integrated Gang Task Force, and the VPD Organized Crime Section in areas including investigations, intelligence gathering and major projects.
 Raj spent the majority of his time as a dedicated member of the VPD Gang Crime Unit and has spent a number of years focusing on enforcement and intelligence gathering within the South Asian Community across the Lower Mainland of BC.
 In 2014 he was recognized for his work with a Deputy Chief Constable’s commendation for developing strategies to curb gang violence in South Vancouver.
 Raj has also been the recipient of community service awards from various South Asian temples within the City of Vancouver for his commitment to the communities he has worked in.

-David Lane is a Corporal with the ‘H’ Division RCMP in Nova Scotia.
-He currently works on the Nova Scotia Human Trafficking Team and also acts as the Provincial Human Trafficking Coordinator.
+Bio: David Lane currently works on the Nova Scotia Human Trafficking Team and also acts as the Provincial Human Trafficking Coordinator.

 David has been asked to share his unique Human Trafficking Expertise on an international level by well-known organizations such as International Association of Human Trafficking Investigators (IAHTI), Lawyers without Borders, International Association of Chiefs of Police (IACP), Canadian Association of Chiefs of Police (CACP) and The Canadian Police College (CPC).